Monster (Lady Gaga song): Live performances

 Gaga performing "Monster" during the 2010 shows of The Monster Ball Tour.
 She is seen here doing the Michael Jackson inspired choreography.

 On January 15, 2010, Gaga performed "Monster" as part of a three-song medley on The Oprah Winfrey Show.
 The performance began with Gaga appearing on the stage wearing a dress, that looked both like a pantsuit and dress.
 Her hair was in spikes and she held a spiked ball and chain in her hand.
 "Monster" was the first song of the medley that she performed, others being "Bad Romance" and "Speechless".
 She also performed the song on all legs of The Monster Ball Tour.
 The performance was preceded by a video interlude featuring snarling dogs and brooding ravens.
 "Monster" began with Gaga emerging in a black feathered jacket and performing dance moves reminiscent of Michael Jackson.
 The backdrop featured the close-up of a black bird's wings.

 During the 2010–2011 shows of the tour, the performance of "Monster" was revamped with new outfits and a new ending, which sees Gaga portrayed as getting killed by a murderer in blood, after which she lies "dying" in a pool of blood.
 Her performance of that scene in Manchester, England, triggered protests from family groups and fans in the aftermath of the Cumbria shootings, in which 12 people were murdered by a taxi driver.
 "What happened in Bradford is very fresh in people's minds and given all the violence which happened in Cumbria just hours earlier, it was insensitive," said Lynn Costello of Mothers Against Violence.
 Chris Rock later defended her flamboyant, provocative behavior.
 "Well, she's Lady Gaga," he said.
 "She's not 'Lady Behave Yourself.'
 Do you want great behavior from a person named Gaga?
 Is this what you were expecting?"

 "Monster" was part of the setlist of Gaga's 2014 residency show, Lady Gaga Live at Roseland Ballroom.
 She performed the song while playing on a keytar decorated with red roses, wearing a crimson leather body suit.
 The intro of Gaga's Joanne World Tour (2017–2018) started with the line "Don't call me Gaga", taken from the song, before Gaga declaring that she instead wants to be called Joanne, and starting the show.
 In 2022, Gaga performed "Monster" at The Chromatica Ball stadium tour, retaining the choreography from the Monster Ball Tour.
 During the performance, Gaga put on an oversized red jacket which alluded to Michael Jackson's Thriller-era.

+Slayyyter cover

+American singer Slayyyter released a cover of "Monster" on October 17, 2023, as a Spotify exclusive, recorded at the streaming service's New York City studios.
+She described "Monster" as one of her favorite pop songs and credited Lady Gaga's music with having a significant personal impact, stating that certain songs "saved [her] life".